zielesny/ErtlFunctionalGroupsFinder/README.md

 # ErtlFunctionalGroupsFinder

+### :warning:DISCLAIMER:warning:: This repository contains only legacy code!
+The project has been moved and is now available and maintained here: [JonasSchaub/ErtlFunctionalGroupsFinder](https://github.com/JonasSchaub/ErtlFunctionalGroupsFinder).

 The algorithm for automated functional groups detection and extraction of organic molecules developed by Peter Ertl is implemented on the basis of the Chemistry Development Kit (CDK).<br/>
 (Project team: Sebastian Fritsch, Stefan Neumann, Jonas Schaub, Christoph Steinbeck, Achim Zielesny).